William of Perth: Veneration

 In 1256 Lawrence of St Martin, Bishop of Rochester, obtained the canonisation of William from Pope Alexander IV.
 His shrine, which was situated first in the crypt, then in the northeast transept, was begun at once and attracted crowds of pilgrims.
 At the same time a small chapel was built at the place of the murder, which was thereafter called Palmersdene.
-Remains of this chapel can still be seen near the site of the old St William's Hospital, on the road leading by Horsted Farm to Maidstone.

-The shrine of St William of Perth became a place of pilgrimage second only to Canterbury's shrine of Saint Thomas Becket, bringing many thousands of medieval pilgrims to the cathedral.
-Their footsteps wore down the original stone Pilgrim Steps, and nowadays they are covered with wooden steps.
+The shrine of St William of Perth became a place of pilgrimage bringing medieval pilgrims to the cathedral.
+Their footsteps wore down the original stone Pilgrim Steps, and nowadays they are covered with wooden treads.

 Margaret Darcy, of Essex, in her will, expressed the wish that her servant, Margaret Staunford, should go on a pilgrimage to "Seint Willyam of Rowchester".

 On 18 and 19 February 1300, King Edward I gave two donations of seven shillings to the shrine.
 Offerings at the shrine were also recorded from Queen Philippa (1352).
 On 29 November 1399, Pope Boniface IX granted an indulgence to those who visited and gave alms to the shrine on certain specified days.
 The local people continued to make bequests through the 15th and 16th centuries.

 The coat of arms of the Bishop of Rochester consists of Saint Andrew's cross with a scallop shell in its centre, which is said to represent William; Andrew being the patron saint of Scotland and scallops being the symbol of pilgrimage.
-St William is represented in a wall-painting, which was discovered in 1883 in Frindsbury church, near Rochester, which is supposed to have been painted about 1256–1266.
+St William is represented in a wall-painting, which was discovered in 1883 in Frindsbury church, near Rochester, which is supposed to have been painted about 1256–1266, in which case it is also the only known mural of him.

 His official feast day is 23 May, though there is another feast day celebrated on 22 April.
 He is the patron saint of adopted children.

 In the film St. Vincent, St William is featured in a school report by one of the main characters, Oliver, who finds him interesting primarily because he himself is adopted.
+The story of Saint William of Perth is also recounted by the character DS James Hathaway in series four, episode four, of Lewis.

 St William of Perth Primary School, Rochester, is named after him.